List of EastEnders characters introduced in 2006: Jez Franks

 Jez Franks, played by Tex Jacks, is a bully in Ben Mitchell's (Charlie Jones) year at Walford Primary School.
 He is first seen at Ben's tenth birthday party, when he and another boy, Ali, fix a game of pass the parcel, so Jez wins the prize, a camera.
 He is later seen at the opening of Walford Video, when Ben's father, Phil's (Steve McFadden) lawyer, Stella Crawford (Sophie Thompson) embarrasses Ben by revealing that the shop isn't actually his yet – and Jez teases him.

 Jez is then seen in March 2007, bullying Ben in the playground at school, threatening to make him deaf in his only hearing ear.
 This leads Ben to wetting himself, and Stella, Phil's girlfriend, tells Ben to stand up for himself, then watches as Jez and some other boys attacks Ben.
 Phil later attacks Jez's father, Vince (Jamie Kenna), and tells him to keep Jez away from Ben and the bullying stops.

-Briony Campbell

-Doctor Briony Campbell, played by Rae Hendrie, is a paediatrician who looks after Freddie Mitchell (Alex Kilby and Tom Kilby) when he is injured and has blood on the brain.
-She interviews Oliver Cousins (Tom Ellis), Walford's GP and boyfriend of Freddie's mother, Little Mo Mitchell (Kacey Ainsworth).
-Oliver tells her that Mo had once nearly hit Freddie.
-Briony then informs the police and social services, who investigate Mo.
-When Mo finds out that Oliver had told Briony, she ends their relationship.
-After more extensive tests, Freddie is found to have a low platelet count, and Mo is cleared of all allegations.
-Mo later thinks that Briony and Oliver are a couple, but Briony informs her that Oliver still likes her.